Indian shares retreat from record highs; IT stocks dip

 “Top IT companies have really good fundamentals and we are very bullish on this sector.
 On days like these, dips in these stocks should be bought into,” Dasgupta said.

-The Nifty Metal (.NIFTYMET) index was up 0.62%, lifted by gains in steel makers Tata Steel (TISC.NS) and JSW Steel (JSTL.NS), a day after world's biggest producer China recorded a dip in crude steel output.
-KBN2EL08A
+The Nifty Metal index was up 0.62%, lifted by gains in steel makers Tata Steel and JSW Steel , a day after world’s biggest producer China recorded a dip in crude steel output.

-The Nifty Pharma (.NIPHARM) index, which had closed 0.27% lower on Thursday, hit an all-time high.
+The Nifty Pharma index, which had closed 0.27% lower on Thursday, hit an all-time high.

 Our Standards: The Thomson Reuters Trust Principles.